awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 + Learn about, develop, manage and visualize your container applications and services using the [AWS Management Console](#developer-tools-console)\.
 + Perform specific actions to ECS resources with automated deployments through programming or scripts using the [AWS Command Line Interface](#developer-tools-awscli), [AWS SDKs](#developer-tools-sdks) or the ECS API\.
 + Define and manage all AWS resources in your environment with automated deployment using [AWS CloudFormation](#developer-tools-cfn)\.
-+ Use the complete [ CLI](#developer-tools-copilot) end\-to\-end developer workflow to create, release, and operate container applications that comply with AWS best practices for infrastructure\.
++ Use the complete [AWS Copilot CLI](#developer-tools-copilot) end\-to\-end developer workflow to create, release, and operate container applications that comply with AWS best practices for infrastructure\.
 + Using your preferred programming language, define infrastructure or architecture as code with the [AWS CDK](#developer-tools-cdk)\.
 + Containerize applications that are hosted on premises or on EC2 instances or both by using the [AWS App2Container](#developer-tools-a2c) integrated portability and tooling ecosystem for containers\.
 + Deploy a Docker Compose application to ECS or test local containers with containers running in ECS, using the [Amazon ECS CLI](#developer-tools-ecscli)\.